-After a cardiac event having stents, pace makers and other bits fitted isn’t the fix that most people think.
+After a heart attack, heart surgery or a cardiac event when you come out of hospital it isn’t the fix that most people would think.

 You can help!

 It’s only the beginning of a long road back to recovery.
 Both the survivors and their loved ones need support and understanding.
 The event can and indeed does change not only survivor’s lives, but the lives of those around and close to them.

 With the best will in the world you try to help someone you love and care about.
 You want to support your cardiac warrior.
 But it doesn’t always go the way you planned.
 Sometimes you may think that your words and actions will make your loved one feel better.
 When in fact they get more upset, frustrated or angry.
 Your intention is always good and yet it leaves you feeling like nothing you can say or do will help.

 In 2016 I ruptured my Achilles tendon, had a heart attack and was diagnosed with breast cancer.
 I had my moments where no one could do right for doing wrong.